devcircus/services/README.md

 ![Bright Components](https://s3.us-east-2.amazonaws.com/bright-components/bc_large.png "Bright Components")

 BrightComponents' Service package scratches an itch I've had for a while.
 I routinely use single-action controllers with [Responder Classes](https://github.com/bright-components/responders), in combination with Service classes for gathering/manipulating data.
 In the past, I used Laravel's jobs(synchronous) for my services.
 There were times, though, that I needed to use jobs as well and didn't like that they were difficult to differentiate from my Service classes.
 So, drawing heavily from Laravel's job dispatching, I made 'dispatchable' Services.
 In doing so, I can now go to my 'Services' folder and see a clear picture of all of my application services.
-There is a one-to-one mapping of Service Definition and Service Handler and my controllers are super clean!
+There is a one-to-one mapping of Service Definitions and Service Handlers and my controllers are super clean!

 Example:
 ```php